Hobart

 Residential development activity is lower than average in Hobart according to AreaSearch's national comparison of local real estate markets

-According to AreaSearch's latest quarterly estimate, Hobart is projected to add 702 residents by 2041.
-With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+With current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially allowing growth that exceeds current forecasts.

 Frequently Asked Questions - Development